vsariola/sointu/README.md

     FLD 0 with modulation basically achieved what RECEIVE does, except that RECEIVE can also handle stereo signals.
   - **Pattern length does not have to be a power of 2**.
+  - **Sample-based oscillators, with samples imported from gm.dls**.
+Reading gm.dls is obviously Windows only, but the sample mechanism can be used also without it, in case you are working on a 64k and have some kilobytes to spare.
+See [this example](tests/test_oscillat_sample.asm), and this Python [script](scripts/parse_gmdls.py) parses the gm.dls file and dumps the sample offsets from it.

 Future goals
 ------------